Kazathur92/Proxy-Server-Boilerplate/README.md

     ```
     touch server.js
     npm init
-    npm install express --save
+    npm install express --save-dev
-    npm install request --save
+    npm install node-fetch --save-dev
     ```
 This should create a .js file and a package.json file that should include express and request in your dependencies.

 1. Now you will be able to copy some code from the boilerplate repository.
 From the package.json file you will need to include an 'engine' it will be inserted between your "main" and "scripts" and look like this:
     ```